burlachenkok/exploring-python3/python3-note.md

 1. Use Anaconda distribution containing Conda.
 2. Install Miniconda (https://docs.conda.io/en/latest/miniconda.html).

-If you want to select (2) way then for example you can use the following command if you are using Linux distribution for x86-64 compute architecture:
+If you want to select (2) way, then for example, you can use the following command if you are using Linux distribution for x86-64 compute architecture:

 ```bash
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh